microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 </p>

-### Tools
+### Peripheral Initalization
-#### DCDT SMPS Control Library
-The Analog controllers of two poles two zeros, and three poles three zeros are implemented in the digital domain by transforming the compensator transfer function from the s-domain to the z-domain.
-The Digital Compensator Design Tool (DCDT), a complimentary plugin available within the MPLAB X Integrated Development Environment (IDE), is employed to determine the digital compensator coefficients.
-Based on the locations of the poles and zeros, the coefficients for the z-domain equation are computed.
-These coefficients are utilized within the Switched-Mode Power Supply (SMPS) control library, which is also provided free of charge by Microchip.
-The SMPS control library offers efficient and high-speed assembly libraries to facilitate the updating of control loops.
-For more information on DCDT refer to the DCDT’s webapage.

 #### Microchip Code Configurator
 Microchip Code Configurator (MCC) is a user-friendly software tool designed to simplify the development process for embedded applications.
 It offers a graphical interface that allows developers to easily configure and generate initialization and application code for Microchip's 8-bit, 16-bit, and 32-bit microcontrollers.
 By automating the setup of peripherals and libraries, MCC enables developers to concentrate on creating their application logic, reducing development time and effort.
 MCC is used to configure all the peripherals of the dsPIC33CK for this project.

 ---